Post-Selection Inference for Generalized Linear Models with Many Controls: Monte Carlo

-In Figures \ref{Fig:alpha00}-\ref{Fig:alpha05} we consider the rejection (non-coverage) frequencies of confidence regions based on: post naive selection logistic estimator\footnote{This region is given by $\{ |\alpha-\widetilde\alpha|\leq \{\En[\hat w_i(d_i,x_{i\supp(\widetilde\beta)}')'(d_i,x_{i\supp(\widetilde\beta)}')]\}^{-1/2}_{11}\Phi^{-1}(1-\xi/2)/\sqrt{n}\}$ where $(\widetilde\alpha,\widetilde\beta)$ is the post naive selection logistic estimator.}, optimal IV ($\CR_D$ and $\CR_I$) and double selection ($\CR_{DS}$).
-These figures illustrates the uniformity properties of the confidence regions based on the discussed estimators.
+In Figures \ref{Fig:alpha00}-\ref{Fig:alpha05} we consider the rejection (non-coverage) frequencies of confidence regions based on: naive post selection logistic estimator\footnote{This region is given by $\{ |\alpha-\widetilde\alpha|\leq \{\En[\hat w_i(d_i,x_{i\supp(\widetilde\beta)}')'(d_i,x_{i\supp(\widetilde\beta)}')]\}^{-1/2}_{11}\Phi^{-1}(1-\xi/2)/\sqrt{n}\}$ where $(\widetilde\alpha,\widetilde\beta)$ is the naive post selection logistic estimator.}, optimal IV ($\CR_D$ and $\CR_I$) and double selection ($\CR_{DS}$).
+These figures illustrate the uniformity properties of the confidence regions based on the discussed estimators.
 The ideal figure would be a flat surface with the rejection frequency of the true value equal to the nominal level of $.05$.
-The confidence regions based on the post-naive selection perform very poorly, and deviate strongly away from the ideal level of $.05$ throughout large parts of the model space (induced by (\ref{model space})).
+The confidence regions based on the naive post selection perform very poorly, and deviate strongly away from the ideal level of $.05$ throughout large parts of the model space (induced by (\ref{model space})).
 In contrast, the confidence regions based on optimal IV and double selection seem to be substantially closer to the ideal level, which is in line with our theoretical results in Section \ref{Sec:Main}.
-The post-double selection method seems to clearly outperform the optimal IV method (this can be seen by looking at the rejection rates and the RMSE for the case with $\alpha=.5$, where optimal IV procedure tends to perform noticeably worse.)\footnote{In the next section we discuss an interpretation of the double selection procedure as an iterated version of the optimal IV procedure, which might provide some intuition for its better finite-sample performance.
-Note that the two procedures are first-order asymptotically equivalent.} Thus, based on the theoretical results and on the Monte-Carlo results, we recommend the use of the post-double selection estimator over the optimal IV estimator and, certainly, over the post-naive selection estimator.
+The double selection estimator seems to outperform the estimator based on the explicit construction of the optimal instrument (e.g., the rejection rates and the RMSE for the case with $\alpha=.5$, where optimal instrument procedure tends to perform noticeably worse.)
+Thus, based on the theoretical results and on the Monte-Carlo results, we recommend the use of the double selection estimator over the optimal IV estimator and, certainly, over the naive post selection estimator.